Skip to content

 7. Lio Rush – 5’6”

-Some of his best fights include his match against Cedric Alexander for the WWE Cruiserweight Championship and his tag team match with Bobby Lashley against Finn Balor and Braun Strowman.
+Some of his best fights include his match against Cedric Alexander for the WWE Cruiserweight Championship and his tag team matches with Bobby Lashley against Finn Balor and Braun Strowman.

 6. Spike Dudley – 5’5″